Koha-Community/kohadocs/source/patrons.rst

    -  The ability to access the :ref:`Item types <item-types-label>` configuration in the administratoin module.

--  manage\_keywords2koha\_mappings

-   -  Manage Keywords to Koha mappings

-   -  The ability to access the :ref:`Keywords to MARC mapping <keywords-to-marc-mapping-label>` configuration in the administration module.

 -  manage\_libraries

    -  Manage libraries and library groups